milosolutions/mwizardtemplate/README.md

 * milo - this folder contains all Milo Code DB submodules.
 Each module contains a .pri file.
 Include it in your .pro, and the submodule will become active.
 The MCDB installer does this automatically for you
-* _project name_ - this is where your source code should go.
-It contains platform includes, application's main.pro file, main.cpp and stubs for QML and resources (if not needed, remove them)
 * tests - put all unit tests here.
 They will be picked up by Qt Creator automatically when you open your main .pro file (located in _project name_/_project name_.pro)
-* _project name_.doxyfile - doxygen configuration file.
-Use it to set up and
+* _project name_.doxyfile.in - doxygen configuration template file.
+Use it to
-build the documentation for your project.
-Milo submodules each have a doxyfile as well, so you can easily include them (via doxytags)
+set up and build the documentation for your project.
+Milo submodules each have a doxyfile as well, so you can easily include them (via doxytags).
+The .in file is transformed into a real soxygen configuration file when you run `qmake CONFIG+=docs` - it will fill in the proper version string
 * AUTHORS.md - specify who writes your project.
 Useful in FOSS projects when you need to change license or compile a list of credits.
 You can remove this file if you don't need it